-Challenge Labs are Creative workshops designed to find solutions to current and future challenges in the food and agriculture system.
+Challenge Labs are EIT Food creative workshops designed to find solutions to current and future challenges in the food and agriculture system.
 Challenge Labs are designed to tackle the big problems facing the food sector by bringing together diverse groups of people.
 Challenge Labs goal is to spark co-founder relationships, lead to the creation of new businesses and build links between industry, academia and startups.
 The primary aim of each Challenge Lab is to find innovative solutions to big, tangible problems faced by the food sector.
 Challenge Labs programme is developed under Regional Innovation Scheme – RIS.
 You can read more about the scheme here.
-In 2021 we will host 17 Challenge Labs around Eastern, Central and Southern Europe.
+In 2021 EIT Food will host 17 Challenge Labs around Eastern, Central and Southern Europe.

 Location: Digital, On Friday evening hybrid – Tartu, Narva mnt 3, SparkDEMO and online